Chestnutkoala-9/airbnb-superhost-classification/README.md

 ## Project Structure

-[InsideAirbnb](http://insideairbnb.com/) contains Jupyter notebooks used for data preprocessing, feature engineering, and model training.
+The [Airbnb_Superhost.ipynb](https://github.com/Chestnutkoala-9/airbnb-superhost-classification/blob/main/Airbnb_Superhost.ipynb) contains Jupyter notebooks used for data preprocessing, feature engineering, and model training.

 ## Dataset
 The dataset used for this project includes the following files: